Pillars of the Valley

 A tactile model and an overview in raised text and braille lets people with low or no vision experience the artwork.

-Game days at the CITYPARK stadium include learning about the history of this place.
+Game days at CITYPARK (home of St. Louis CITY SC) include learning about the history of this place.
 Walking tours and programs will continue to bring the stories to life.

 If you missed the February 16th dedication event, see the full remarks here: